 20 March 2015

-KTM Bhd has announced new fares for its Komuter service, hours after the Land Public Transport Commission (SPAD) gave its approval.
+KTM Bhd has announced new fares for its Komuter service on cashless travel plan, hours after the Land Public Transport Commission (SPAD) gave its approval.

 The fares, which will be effective May 1, start from RM1.20 (Teluk Pulai to Teluk Gadong, two adjacent stations in Selangor which are 1km apart), and go up to RM19.20 for a ride from Sungai Gadut, Negri Sembilan to Tanjung Malim, Perak.
 Currently, commuters pay RM1 and RM12.10 respectively for the two trips.